ncalvertuk/DrunkenSalesman/ReadMe.md

 In order to execute the script you will need your own key for the Openrouteservice API.
 This can be aquired [here](https://openrouteservice.org/log-in/).
 The key will need to be placed in ```Data/ors_cred.json``` before the script will run.

 ### Changing the Locations
-To apply the algorithm to a different set of locations you can edit the CSV fil ```Data/LatLon.csv```.
+To apply the algorithm to a different set of locations you can edit the CSV file ```Data/LatLon.csv```.